sc0v0ne/LearnAI/ml/mlops.md

 TensorFlow Serving provides out-of-the-box integration with TensorFlow models, but can be easily extended to serve other types of models and data.

+## Kubeflow

+Kubeflow is the machine learning toolkit for Kubernetes.

+Kubeflow is an open-source Kubernetes-based machine learning stack used to simplify the process of deploying, scaling, and managing machine learning systems.

+Kubeflow has several different components that address various steps in building an ML system.

+Kubeflow also allows you to reuse elements of a pipeline for later projects.

+You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow:

+1. data preparation
+2. model training,
+3. prediction serving
+4. service management

+Some of the available tools in Kubeflow:

+- Data exploration
+- Building and training models
+- Hyper-parameter tuning (Katib)
+- Model versioning
+- Model deployment
+- Model production